mldbai/mldb/container_files/assets/www/doc/builtin/procedures/MeltProcedure.md

 | row1 | bill | 25 | [{"name": "mich", "age": 20}, {"name": "jean", "age": 18}] |

 We may want to perform operations on the contents of the JSON object in the `friends` column.
-To do so, we can perform a `melt` operation on to the output of the `unpack_json()` function.
+To do so, we can perform a `melt` operation on the output of the `unpack_json()` function.

 Doing the query `select unpack_json(friends) from data` will return: